sakuraet/sakuraet.github.io/essays/ai.md

 ### Quality Assurance

 One area where AI proved consistently useful was debugging.
 When encountering ESLint errors or logical bugs, AI could quickly identify likely causes and suggest fixes.
-A common example was resolving ESLint errors or identifying breaks in logic for use cases in earlier WODs.

 ## Impact on Learning and Understanding: